 Important security update: Secure by default

-Beginning with P4 Server 2026.1, new server installations automatically use a secure by default configuration that aligns with Perforce security best practices.
+From P4 Server 2026.1, new server installations automatically use a secure by default configuration that aligns with Perforce security best practices.

-Even if you do not upgrade to P4 2026.1 or later, you should update your security configuration immediately to keep your assets secure and be prepared to upgrade to the latest P4 releases without issues.
+Even if you do not upgrade to P4 Server 2026.1 or later, you should update your security configuration immediately to keep your assets secure and be prepared to upgrade to the latest P4 Server releases without issues.
 For administrators of publicly accessible or multi-server P4 instances, this should be a priority.

 Configuration settings to apply